 Instructions to Reviewer

-Any manuscript can be judged by Reviewers based on the following instructions:
+Every manuscript would be judged by Reviewers based on the following instructions:

-- Format of the Article: There should be an indication where major differences are made, regarding the Standard Manuscript Format.
+- Format of the Article: There should be an indication of major differences regarding the Standard Manuscript Format.

 - Technical Presentation: The Research articles being presented as stories should rather be presented in a technical manner.
 When past works are repeated, they should not be accepted.
 Conceptual advancement over works which have been previously published should be looked out for and major omissions made in Findings that are previously published on similar problems should be checked.